Skip to content

 Figure 7-30 Left-right rotation

-As shown in Figure 7-31, for the mirror case of the above unbalanced binary tree, a "right rotation" needs to be performed on child first, followed by a "left rotation" on node.
+As shown in Figure 7-31, for the mirror case of the above unbalanced binary tree, a "right rotation" needs to be performed on child first, then a "left rotation" on node.

 Right-left rotation